India OKs AstraZeneca and locally-made COVID-19 vaccines

 The other vaccine known as COVAXIN is developed by Bharat Biotech in collaboration with government agencies and is based on an inactivated form of the coronavirus.
 The company has completed only two of three trial phases.
 The third, which tests for efficacy, began in mid-November.

 Early clinical studies showed that the vaccine doesn’t have any serious side effects and produces antibodies for COVID-19.
+With the second shot to be given 28 days after the first, and an immune response prompted two weeks later, it isn’t clear as to whether the company has provided data on the vaccine’s effectiveness.

 India, with nearly 1.4 billion people, is the second-worst affected by the coronavirus after the U.S., with over 10.3 million confirmed cases and 149,435 deaths, though its rate of infection has come down significantly from a mid-September peak.